HenryXi/spring-boot/quick_start/README.md

 # Build a restful spring project in 1 minute.
-Before spring boot came out if you want build a spring project you have to download tomcat and write some spring config file.
-But now you can put them away!
-In this tutorial I will show you how to build spring project in one minute .
+If you want build a spring project you have to download servlet container(tomcat, jetty, glassfish etc.) write some spring config file.
+But now you can throw them away!
+In this tutorial I will show you how to build spring project in one minute with "spring boot".

-1. create a maven project add below content in your pom.xml file
+1. create a maven project add dependencies below in your pom.xml file.
     ```xml
         <dependency>
           <groupId>org.springframework.boot</groupId>